Joel Redman: UK "New School" promotions (2007–2009, 2015–2017)

-Redman formed a team with Mark Haskins known as The Thrillers, on their debut match together they lost to The South Coast Rock 'n' Roll Express (Ian Logan and Jake McCluskey) on 14 July 2007 which involved a special guest referee.
+Redman formed a team with Mark Haskins known as The Thrillers.
+On their debut match, involving a special guest referee, they lost to The South Coast Rock 'n' Roll Express (Ian Logan and Jake McCluskey) on 14 July 2007.
 The team would go on a losing streak for the next few months and even lost to The Kartel (Sha Samuels and Terry Frazier) in a match for the IPW:UK Tag Team Championship.
 The Thrillers won their first match as a tag team in a dark match by defeating JP Monroe and Jules Lambrini on 27 January 2008.

-The team debuted for Real Quality Wrestling on 16 February 2008 and defeated the Maximum Head (Dan Head & Max Voltage) and would next month beat The Lost Boys (Danny Darko and Jo FX).
-After their two successful matches they challenged The Damned Nation (Cameron Kraze and Dragon Aisu) on 26 April for the RQW Tag Team Championship which they won.
+The team debuted for Real Quality Wrestling on 16 February 2008 and defeated the Maximum Head (Dan Head & Max Voltage), and would beat The Lost Boys (Danny Darko and Jo FX) next month.
+After their two successful matches, they challenged The Damned Nation (Cameron Kraze and Dragon Aisu) on 26 April for the RQW Tag Team Championship, which they won.

-The Thrillers returned to International Pro Wrestling: United Kingdom on 4 May triumphant with tag team gold in the form of RQW Tag Team Championship only to lose the championship The Kartel (Sha Samuels & Terry Frazier) in a championship unification match which also involved IPW:UK Tag Team Championship.
-The team debuted for One Pro Wrestling losing to BritRage (Mark Sloan & Wade Fitzgerald).
-However they would beat The Kartel on 28 September for the Unified British Tag Team Championship.
-The Thrillers would then debuted for Westside Xtreme Wrestling at the beginning of 2009 and won a wXw Tag Team Championship contendership match defeating Adam Polak and Lazio Fe.
+The Thrillers returned to International Pro Wrestling: United Kingdom on 4 May, triumphant with tag team gold in the form of RQW Tag Team Championship, only to lose the championship to The Kartel (Sha Samuels & Terry Frazier) in a championship unification match, which also involved the IPW:UK Tag Team Championship.
+The team debuted for One Pro Wrestling, losing to BritRage (Mark Sloan & Wade Fitzgerald).
+However, they would beat The Kartel on 28 September for the Unified British Tag Team Championship.
+The Thrillers would then debut for Westside Xtreme Wrestling at the beginning of 2009 and won a wXw Tag Team Championship contendership match defeating Adam Polak and Lazio Fe.
 With that win, they challenged Doug Williams and Martin Stone for the wXw Tag Team Championship the following month, but were unable to win the title.